 3. Plan the content

-4. Edit the blueprint
+4. Edit the template

 After populating our storyboard with content we were ready to start building!
 We started with the structural change – removing the third round that we didn’t need – and then set about dropping our content into the pages.
 We also swapped out a few question interactions to better suit the questions we were asking.